corsairmarks/manifesti_fix/mod/README.md

 * 2.0.3 Fix source link
 * 3.0.0 Updated for Stellaris version 3.1 "Lem" - no changes to what the mod does, just integrated the underlying game changes
 * 4.0.0 Updated for Stellaris version 3.1 "Herbert" - no changes to what the mod does, just integrated the underlying game changes
+* 4.0.1 Mark as deprecated - unnecessary in Stellaris 3.3.0 "Libra" and higher

 ## Bug Report